staysayo/style_guide/style_guide_python.md

 # Code and Documentation Style Guide

 ## Introduction
 This document serves as a style guide and template for writing code and generating documentation for personal projects.
 It ensures that the codebase is maintainable, readable, and facilitates automated documentation generation.

 ## Code Structure

 ### Header Comments
 - Every file must have a header with the following information:
   - Title: The name of the script.
   - Description: A brief summary of what the script does.
   - Author: The name of the developer.
+(Always Neal Wallace)
   - Date Created: When the script was initially created (format: YYYY-MM-DD).
   - Version: The current version of the script.